-Fast forward and we are now the world’s largest professional organisation for advertisers.
-We represent close to 500 organizations in a network of over 5000 individuals—18 of Sweden’s 20 largest advertisers are members.
+Fast forward and we are now one of the world’s largest professional organisation for advertisers.
+We represent close to 400 organizations in a network of 4500 individuals—18 of Sweden’s 20 largest advertisers are members.
 Our members invest 3,4 billion US dollars a year in marketing and advertising.

 From the smallest to the largest businesses, from private to public organizations, from county councils to city municipalities—we protect their interests and help them make sure every penny of their investment is time and money well spent.

 Our 100-watt Awards honour Swedish campaigns that have lit up the market and achieved the best, quantifiable, measurable results.
 The Awards recognize Swedish-produced or adapted campaigns, published domestically or internationally.
 Read more about 100-wattaren. (in Swedish)

 We offer members crucial advice on issues such as:

 - Legal advice: Marketing and campaign laws, regulations, the interpretation of rules and ethics etc.